eclipse-kura/kura/_posts/dev/2017-10-06-beacon-apis.md

 this.bluetoothLeIBeaconService.deleteBeaconScanner(scanner);
 ```

+{% include alerts.html message='The **kura.legacy.bluetooth.beacon.scan property** in the **kura.properties** file defines how the scan for beacons is performed.
+If set to **true**, the deprecated **hcitool** command is used.
+This guarantees that all the advertisement packets are reported.
+If set to **false**, the library will communicate to the OS using dbus.
+In the latter case, the rate of reports is limited and not all the advertisement packets are reported.' %}

 ## How to use Kura Eddystone&trade; APIs

 Eddystone&trade; is a protocol specification that defines a BLE message format for proximity beacon messages.
 It describes several different frame types that may be used individually or in combinations to create beacons that can be used for a variety of applications.
 For more information please see <a href="https://developers.google.com/beacons/" about="_blank">here</a> and <a href="https://github.com/google/eddystone" about="_blank">here</a>.